datopian/playbook/apprentice/guide/README.md

-# Welcome to Your Apprenticeship
+# Welcome to the Apprentice Program

 We're excited to have you here.
-This guide contains an overview of your apprenticeship as well as information that past apprentices have found helpful.
+This guide contains an overview of your apprentice program as well as information that past apprentices have found helpful.

 We recommend looking through it now and referring back to it later.
-Think of this as your Hitchhiker's Guide during your apprenticeship.
+Think of this as your Hitchhiker's Guide.
 Don't Panic!

 Feel free to file a pull request to improve any aspect of it, no matter how tiny.